Fiza: Box office

-Fiza was released theatrically on 8 September 2000 and emerged as a commercial success.
-Made on a budget of ₹55 million, the film earned approximately ₹322 million (US$7.17 million) worldwide.
-Its box office performance was bolstered by strong critical reception and Hrithik Roshan’s surging popularity following the success of Kaho Naa...
-Pyaar Hai earlier the same year.
+Fiza was released theatrically on 8 September 2000 and earned approximately ₹322 million worldwide.

-In May 2010, Fiza was one of 14 Hindi films selected by the Film Society of Lincoln Center to be screened as part of a curated section titled Muslim Cultures of Bombay Cinema, which aimed to "celebrate and explore the rich influence of Muslim cultural and social traditions on the cinema of Bombay to the present."
+In May 2010, Fiza was one of 14 Hindi films selected by the Film Society of Lincoln Center to be screened as part of a curated section titled Muslim Cultures of Bombay Cinema, which aimed to "celebrate and explore the rich influence of Muslim cultural and social traditions on the cinema of Bombay".

 The film was banned from screening in Malaysia.

 Critical response

-Fiza received critical acclaim upon release, with praise directed at its lead performances, soundtrack, and treatment of socio-political themes.
-Karisma Kapoor was particularly lauded for her role, widely regarded as one of the strongest performances of her career.

 Vinayak Chakravorty of Hindustan Times rated the film 4 out of 5 stars, stating, "It is about Kapoor proving a point as an actress of some substance.
 It is about Hrithik Roshan establishing that he doesn't need maximum footage or glitz to impress.
 It is about the return after a hiatus of the ever-delightful Jaya Bachchan."

 Mimmy Jain of The Indian Express described Fiza as "the kind of movie that every critic prays will never come his way," adding that it "offers little scope for criticism."
 She praised Kapoor's performance as "superbly flawless."
-Suman Tarafdar of Filmfare and Chaya Unnikrishnan of Screen echoed similar sentiments, highlighting the maturity of the film and the strength of its performances.
+Suman Tarafdar of Filmfare lauds the film's effort of dealing with their core themes while Chaya Unnikrishnan of Screen says the movie "does live upto the expectations one had from the critic-turned-director Khalid Mohamed".

-Sanjeev Bariana of The Tribune called the film "only a little above average" but expressed strong appreciation for the cast’s acting.
-Dinesh Raheja of India Today praised the portrayal of the central family dynamic but felt the film's broader themes remained underdeveloped, writing that "the big picture it wants to capture remains underdeveloped."
+Sanjeev Bariana of The Tribune called the film "only a little above average".
+Dinesh Raheja of India Today praised the film as "watchable for its captivatingly-captured sequences within a close-knit family" but says "the big picture it wants to capture remains underdeveloped."